nancyalaswad90/Become-IT-Support-Help-Desk/README.md

  ## Seventh Course : [CompTIA A+ (220-1001) Cert Prep 6: Physical Networking - Physical networking](https://www.linkedin.com/learning/comptia-a-plus-220-1001-cert-prep-6-physical-networking/physical-networking?contextUrn=urn%3Ali%3AlyndaLearningPath%3A5ccb3ee3498e260c1c863895)

 ### Course details

+Networking is a core competency for IT pros.
+Passing the CompTIA A+ Core 1 (220-1001) exam proves that you have mastered this key skill.
+This course—the sixth installment in the CompTIA A+ (220-1001): Cert Prep series—is designed to prepare you for the networking objectives of the A+ certification exam.
+It covers topics such as local and wide area networks (LANs and WANs), hubs and switches, and cables and connectors.
+Instructor Mike Meyers also discusses hexadecimal numbering and binary conversion, which are necessary for network addressing, masks, and keys.

 ###  Learning objectives